PieterSpaas/Titanic_Data_Classifiers/README.md

-# Titanic_Data_Classifiers
+### Titanic_Data_Classifiers
-Implementing some basic ML models for the Titanic data from Kaggle
+As practice, I am implementing some basic ML models from scratch for the Titanic data from Kaggle.